In this page

 var contracts_by_name: nodeIndex<String, node<Contract>>;

-We separated the Station into two types, to avoid storing redundant data, Station has static data and StationData has dynamic data, so we can store them in a nodeTime for efficient and fast sampling.
+We separate the Station into two distinct types, to avoid storing redundant data, Station has static data and StationData has dynamic data, so we can store them in a nodeTime for efficient and fast sampling.

 type Station {